Global Ceramic Tiles Market to Reach USD 118.8 Billion by 2024 | China Ceramic Co. Ltd, British Ceramic Tiles, Says FSR

 Ceramic Tiles Market: Summary

-The Global Ceramic Tiles Market is estimated to reach USD 118.8 Billion by 2024 at a CAGR of 6.8 %.
+The Global Ceramic Tiles Market is estimated to reach USD 118.8 Billion by 2024 at a CAGR of 6.8 %, Predicts Forencis Research (FSR).

 Ceramic tiles are manufactured typically from white or red clay and are a very popular choice for countertops, floors, and walls across the construction industry.
 According to the Institution of Civil Engineers (ICE), the global construction industry is expected to reach USD 8 trillion by 2030 which is driven by the construction in countries like U.S., India, and China.
 The growing construction industry where ceramic tiles find application for flooring and wall decoration is expected to boost the ceramic tiles market, during forecast period.
 Additionally, urbanization, industrialization and increased disposable income in developing countries are some of the other factors expected to propel the growth of the market.
 According to the National Association of Home builders, the remodeling index in 2018 was 57.
 However, the ability to completely transform the space has increased the use of ceramic tiles in renovation activities.